Learn to play guitar now in simple, easy steps, even if you have "no time."

-Develop skills at your own pace in detailed steps that you build on with short frequent practices to fit your busy schedule.
+Develop skills at your own pace in detailed steps with short frequent practices to fit your busy schedule.
 Track your progress and see the results.

-Just tune up and decide whether to play fingerstyle or use a pick.
+Just tune up your guitar then decide whether to play fingerstyle or use a pick.
 Advantages of each are explained.
-Focus on just one at a time, but both are covered in the course so you can learn one, then go through again at any time to learn the other.
+Focus on just one at a time.
+Both are covered in the course so you can learn one, then go through again at any time to learn the other.

-Learn one-finger chords first to gain skill and confidence.
+Learn one-finger chords to gain skill and confidence.
 By the end of the section you'll be switching between three-finger chords and be ready to develop your strumming.

 Strumming starts out with easy down strokes.
 Then you'll add up strokes.
 Finally, learn syncopation and finish off with a good challenge playing chords from a song called “A Horse with no Name.”

 In the last section you'll learn one Scale used in blues, rock, and country music.
 You'll be able to use this scale to play along with backing tracks.
 An introduction to improvising guides you to being able to create your own single note solos so that you can "jam" with friends.

 Just follow this step-by-step approach and you'll surprise yourself, friends and family with how well you'll be playing.

 Make sure that you remember the tuning notes of all the strings.
 Strings are named according to the pitch to which they are tuned.